leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 Nonflammable grease covers the ground in a 10-foot square centered on a point within range and turns it into Difficult Terrain for the duration.
 When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or have the Prone condition.
 A creature that enters the area or ends its turn there must also succeed on that save or fall Prone.

-- Protection from Evil and Good
-- Ray of Sickness
 - Shield
 - Silent Image
 - Sleep